 Popups are very much like the cars, all cars are not equal some out perform others depending on their specs and the way their engines are fine tuned.

 For instance, the top performing popups such as those with a 50% conversion rate appeared on pages with corresponding, relevant content.

 # Range of Popups

 There are three main types of pop ups:

 1. New page popup

 It’s pretty much self explanatory, a new page popup creates a new page in a new browser tab or window.

-The use of this type of popup has almost been discarded as these pages are often blocked by a user’s browser (chrome, firefox & safari) built-in popup blocker.
+The use of this type of popup has almost been discarded as these pages are often blocked by the user’s browser (Chrome, Firefox & Safari) built-in popup blocker.